jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 No kidding.
 Local communities, businesses, families mostly regulated their own lives with personal relationships.
 Not a direct comparison since our worlds are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied upon up to live a daily life.

-When given a chance, humanity is great at self-organizing.
+When given a chance, humanity is great at self-organizing and collaborating.
 The critical ingredient is clear goals, with accountability to obtain them.

 Picture it as a sports team.
 Since all members know they must win games, everyone is capable of assessing each other's contributions.
 A clear mandate lets administrators, trainers, coaches, captains, forwards, defenders, and goalies get evaluated by their impact.
 Collaboration is the freedom to work while being accountable for your contribution.

+You can see mass-collaboration at many workplaces today. _The Office_ shows how people can come together, and because they're working together, they quickly form healthy relationships.
+In fact, many people's biggest social circle today is at their work.
+Our problem isn't ourselves, it's holding onto the micro-management culture of the Industrial Age that disallows workers from being more independent.
+And, it encourages managers to burden themselves with minute details.

-Happily, mass-collaboration is already here.
+Happily, the mass-collaboration economy is already here and growing.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

 In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
 [Programmers help where they can](https://opensource.guide/how-to-contribute/).
-First-timers are often nervous, but soon feel a rush as they see their work improve a successful project.
+First-timers are often nervous, but soon feel a rush as they see their work improve a project.
 Separate groups then use the core technology to create specialized products.

 >At its core, open-source is about collaboration.
 Whether it's version control, licenses, or issue trackers—everything exists to support people working with each other.
 Open source embodies a model for people to work together, building something greater than they can [create on their own](https://github.blog/2016-06-23-the-shape-of-open-source/).